 Best Idea Ever: Swat the Answer

-Each week, Education World's "Best (Teaching) Idea Ever" feature highlights a favorite teacher-tested idea designed to help you teach a lesson, manage a classroom, communicate with parents, impress colleagues and administratorsand amaze them all with your energy and creativity!
-Included: A chance to share your best idea ever
+Education World's Best Idea Ever feature highlights a favorite teacher-tested idea designed to help you teach a lesson, manage a classroom, communicate with parents, impress colleagues and administrators—and amaze them all with your energy and creativity!

 Family and consumer science teacher Jennifer Low shares the following fun review activity.
 "On a wipe-off board or chalk board, draw horizontal and vertical lines similar to a Jeopardy board.
-Write the answers to the day's review questions in the squares - one answer per square -- in as few words as possible.
+Write the answers to the day's review questions in the squares—one answer per square—in as few words as possible.
 Then arrange students into two teams and provide each team with a new fly swatter (the plastic handle ones are the best).

 Choose a student from each team to go up to the board.
 Read a review question aloud and ask the two students at the board to find the answer and swat it.
 The first student to swat the correct answer scores a point for his or her team.
 Continue playing until each student has had a chance to go to the board.
 The team with the highest score when the game ends wins."